Proof of Judaism – Recognized Rabbis List

 Who are the “recognized” rabbis, and will Proof of Judaism from an unrecognized rabbi be acceptable?

-On the Itim website you can find a list of Rabbis residing abroad who are recognized by the Israeli Chief Rabbinate.
-In other words, these Rabbis have the authority to provide recommendations for Aliyah, and certify conversion to Judaism.
-The list includes contact info, but may be outdated in certain cases.
-The Chief Rabbinate’s list is often outdated, and the Rabbinate has no obligation to publicize the updates.
+There’s no public list of Rabbis who have the authority to provide recommendations for Aliyah, and certify conversion to Judaism.
+The Chief Rabbinate’s list is often updated, and the Rabbinate has no obligation to publicize the updates.
+As such, organizations like Itim, which used to maintain such a list, have decided that possibly outdated info is worse than none, and removed their listings.

 As long as the rabbi is not on the “blacklist” of rabbis whose testimony is considered invalid by default, you can contact the Ministry of the Interior with a document they provided, even if they are not on the list of recognized rabbis.
 Presumably, a document signed by an Orthodox rabbi would be considered more reliable than a letter from a Conservative rabbi or a female Reform rabbi.
 Naturally, Messianic Jewish rabbis are not recognized as an authority by the Israeli officials.